-Charlotte Blease is a philosopher and an interdisciplinary Research Fellow at the School of Philosophy, University College Dublin, and Research Affiliate at the Program in Placebo Studies, Harvard Medical School.
+Charlotte Blease is a philosopher and an Interdisciplinary Research Fellow at the School of Philosophy, University College Dublin, and Research Affiliate at the Program in Placebo Studies, Harvard Medical School.
 She is passionate about education, including Philosophy for Children, and the public understanding of medicine and healthcare.
 In 2015 Charlotte co-founded Philosophy Ireland, an all-Ireland network of teachers, philosophers, and educationalists who aim to promote philosophy at all levels of Irish society.
-She was instrumental in promoting the pedagogy ‘Philosophy for Children’ as Curriculum Advisor on the new Irish curriculum Junior Cycle Short Course in Philosophy.
+She was instrumental in promoting the pedagogy Philosophy for Children in her capacity as Curriculum Adviser on the Irish curriculum's Junior Cycle Short Course in Philosophy.
 For more information, visit Charlotte Blease's website.

 Stephen Fry is an English actor, screenwriter, author, playwright, comedian, television presenter and film director.
 In addition to his acting roles such as the lead in the film Wilde, Melchett in the BBC television series Blackadder, and the titular character in the television series Kingdom, he has also written and presented several documentary series, including the Emmy Award-winning Stephen Fry: The Secret Life of the Manic Depressive, and was from 2003 to 3016 the host of the BBC television quiz show QI.
 As a proudly out gay man, the award-winning Out There, documenting the lives of lesbian, bisexual gay and transgender people around the world, is part of his thirty-year advocacy of the rights of the LGBT community.
 For more information, visit Stephen Fry's website.